Difficulties of Teleparallel Theories of Gravity with Local Lorentz Symmetry: Surface terms in the action for the gravitational field

 where $r^2=(x^1)^2 + (x^2)^2 + (x^3)^2$, $\eta_{\mu\nu}=(-1,+1,+1,+1)$, and $^0\Gamma^\lambda_{\mu\nu}$ are the Christoffel symbols.
 The energy-momentum tensor $T_{\mu\nu}$ for the matter fields must be of the order $T_{\mu\nu}=O(1/r^4)$.
 This condition ensures that the matter fields are effectively localized in a compact region of the space.

 For large values of the radial coordinate $r$, the asymptotic form of the coordinate transformations is taken to be

 where

-The quantities $\Lambda^\mu\,_\nu$ are matrices of the Lorentz transformations, and $a^\mu$ is an arbitrary constant vector.
+The quantities $\Lambda^\mu\,_\nu$ are matrices of the Lorentz transformations, and $a^\mu$ is an arbitrary constant vector (we are adopting Faddeev's original notation).
 Faddeev assumes that these transformations act on the metric tensor and on the connection referred to a fixed coordinate system.
 The resulting infinitesimal transformations are given by